batstateu-is/2025-BatstateU-IS/README.md

 <p align="center"><img src="./docu-photos/Strat/startClockwise.gif" width="600" height="395"/>

 ### 4.3.
-Perpendicular Parking Strategy
+Parallel Parking Strategy

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This strategy is designed for parallel parking using ultrasonic sensors around the robot.
+The robot continuously adjusts its movements based on sensor readings to safely enter the parking space.
+This method may be used as a backup strategy if the primary approach fails.

+- Red-first obstacle:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the Perpendicular Parking scenario, the illustration will be based again on the clockwise direction.
-If the first detected obstacle is red, the robot will move to the right of the traffic sign, make a 90-degree turn going to the left, and continue moving forward until it reaches the outer wall, where it will come to a stop.
+If the first detected obstacle is red, the robot will move to the right of the obstacle while approaching the parking space.
+It will then begin reversing into the space while continuously monitoring the rear and side ultrasonic sensors.
+Steering adjustments are made to maintain a safe distance from surrounding obstacles until the robot is fully inside the parking space.

-_You may refer to the accompanying illustration for a clearer understanding; the arrows indicate the robot’s route for red first and green second perpendicular parking scenarios._
+_Refer to the accompanying illustration; arrows indicate the robot’s path for the red-first obstacle scenario._

 <p align="center"><img src="./docu-photos/Strat/stratParkingRed.gif" width="600" height="395"/>

+- Green-first obstacle:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;However, if the first detected obstacle is green, the robot will pass to the left of the traffic sign, then make a 90-degree right turn and move forward until it reaches the inner wall.
-Once it detects this, the robot will reverse until it reaches the outer wall, where it will come to a complete stop.
+If the first detected obstacle is green, the robot will move to the left of the obstacle, then start reversing into the parking space.
+During this maneuver, the robot continuously checks the rear and side sensors and adjusts steering to ensure proper alignment within the space.
+Once fully positioned, the robot stops completely.

-_You may refer to the accompanying illustration for a clearer understanding; the arrows indicate the robot’s route for the green-first and red-second perpendicular parking scenarios._
+_Refer to the accompanying illustration; arrows indicate the robot’s path for the green-first obstacle scenario._

 <p align="center"><img src="./docu-photos/Strat/stratParkingGreen.gif" width="600" height="395"/>